ansys/pydpf-core/docs/source/contributing.rst

 ============
 We absolutely welcome any code contributions and we hope that this guide will facilitate an understanding of the DPF-Core code repository.
-It is important to note that while the PyMAPDL software package is maintained by Ansys and any submissions will be reviewed thoroughly before merging, we still seek to foster a community that can support user questions and develop new features to make this
+It is important to note that while the DPF-Core software package is maintained by Ansys and any submissions will be reviewed thoroughly before merging, we still seek to foster a community that can support user questions and develop new features to make this